Jess2D/theodinproject-weather-app/README.md

 ## Assignment

 This application will show the temperature of a location.
 To fetch weather information we are using [OpenWeatherMap](https://openweathermap.org/current).
-This API We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.
+This API collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.

 ## Screenshot